4 North A

 4 North A is a Canadian animated short film, directed by Howie Shia and Jordan Canning and released in 2020.
 Told without dialogue, the film portrays a woman reflecting on childhood memories as she sits in a hospital room with her dying father.

-The film premiered at the 2020 Toronto International Film Festival.

-The film received a Canadian Screen Award nomination for Best Animated Short at the 9th Canadian Screen Awards in 2021.
+The film premiered at the 2020 Toronto International Film Festival on 11 September.
+It was nominated for Best Animated Short at the 9th Canadian Screen Awards in 2021.